Dolomites Road Trip Itinerary

 Day 5: Tre Cime Natural Park (Naturpark Drei Zinnen)

-Today, we began our three-day hike in Naturpark Drei Zinnen (Tre Cime Natural Park) from Fischleintal in Sexten.
-After parking our car in the Parkplatz Fischleintal (5 EUR per day), we started our ascent to Dreizinnenhütte.
+Today, we began our 3-day hut to hut hike in Naturpark Drei Zinnen (Tre Cime Natural Park) from Fischleintal in Sexten.
+After parking our car in the Parkplatz Fischleintal (5 EUR per day), we started our ascent to Dreizinnenhütte (Rifugio Locatelli).

 Day 6: Tre Cime Natural Park (Naturpark Drei Zinnen)